ericoporto/ags-manual-wiki/Character.md

     cSomeguy.AddWaypoint(50, 150);
     cSomeguy.AddWaypoint(50, 50);

-tells character SOMEGUY to first of all walk to the centre of the screen normally (obeying walkable areas), then move to the bottom left corner and then top left corner afterwards.
+tells character SOMEGUY to first of all walk to the center of the screen normally (obeying walkable areas), then move to the bottom left corner and then top left corner afterwards.